yaakovbrill/Weather-App/readme.md

 The app should now be accessible locally and ready to fetch weather data.

 ## Usage
-Once the app is running, you can interact with it by entering the desired location (city or coordinates) to retrieve real-time weather information.
+Once the app is running, you can interact with it by entering the desired location (city) to retrieve real-time weather information.